kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 Racism.
 Sexism.
 Ableism.
 Xenophobia.

-Resisting these things is hard.
-It's a community responsibility.
+Resisting these things is hard, and it's a community responsibility.
 This was a very hard talk to watch, but it's important to remember how much effort it takes to keep our community healthy.
+If you meet a WordPress forum moderator, you're meeting a community hero.

 ---
 <!-- .slide: class="notcenter" -->